Exercise

 High estrogen can enhance muscle strength and mass, so it’s a good time to continue with weights.
 The surging feel-good hormones in this phase also support the verbal and social centers of the brain, making you more communicative, and keen to engage.
 You’re primed for all-out intensity and socialising now, so call a friend and hit the gym!

-The luteal phase is the longest part of your cycle, so you may still feel like high intensity works for you in the first half of this period.
-New research suggests that women often fatigue faster during this part of their cycle, and need longer to recover.
+The luteal phase is the longest part of your cycle, so you may still feel like high-intensity works for you in the first half of this period.
+New research suggests that we might fatigue faster, become more dehydrated, and experience a delay in recovery time, during this part of our cycle.
 So, if you notice your energy wane towards the end of your luteal phase, decrease the intensity.

-The luteal phase is a great time to: maintain high-intensity exercise (towards the beginning), gradually shifting to restorative yoga, qoya, and walking.
+The luteal phase is a great time to: maintain high-intensity exercise towards the beginning of the phase, gradually shifting to restorative yoga, qoya, and walking.

-As the link between exercise and menstrual cycle comes into focus, there’s never been a better time to assess your fitness routine.
-Traditional workout science – so focused on the male form – which has been deemed applicable for your cyclical body, just doesn’t cut it!
+A copy-and-paste approach won’t work for everyone, but traditional workout science – so focused on the male form – which has been deemed applicable for your cyclical body, just doesn’t cut it.

-Working with your body, instead of against it, by syncing your exercise and menstrual cycle can set you on a trajectory to reach your health goals more easily and sustainably than ever before.
+Working with your body, instead of against it, by syncing your exercise and menstrual cycle can set you on a trajectory to reach your health goals more easily and sustainably.

 This is just the beginning.
 Interested in learning more about your cycle and how to work with it to enhance other areas of your life?
 Check out Period Love and Jamie’s free guide.